NormaTec Dynamic Compression

 The easy to use and portable systems apply Dynamic Peristalsis Pulse Compression (DPPC) to the targeted areas via a computer hand unit.

-At Hobart Performance we have two of these systems for use as part of our Self Treatments.
-The two systems available have the leg attachments and can be booked for 30 minutes via our online booking system.
+At Hobart Performance we have two of these systems for use and the leg attachments and can be booked for 30 minutes via our online booking system.
 The cost per 30 minutes is $20.

 Benefits of Dynamic Compression.